-This Papaya Tenderstem Broccoli Quinoa Bowl is the perfect quick and nutritious lunch idea.
-I find a combination of fruit and vegetables adds flavour and texture to salads as well as makes for a more appealing dish, especially if it includes both raw and cooked ingredients, as in this salad.
+This Broccolini Salad with Quinoa & Papaya is a delicious, super quick and easy dish you can enjoy as a light lunch.
+I find a combination of fruit and vegetables in a salad makes for a more appealing dish.
+Especially if it includes both raw as well as cooked ingredients, as does this salad.

-Tenderstem broccoli is a wonderful versatile vegetable, equally tasty in stews, as a side dish or in a salad.
-I prefer it to ordinary broccoli as it doesn’t require much chopping, can be steamed or boiled in under 5 minutes (which makes it very convenient), and also because it’s a little sweeter – broccoli’s sweetness is in the stalk and tenderstem broccoli has got stalk in abundance.
+Broccolini (also called tenderstem broccoli) is a wonderfully versatile vegetable, equally tasty in stews, as a side dish or in salads.
+It doesn’t require chopping and can be steamed or boiled whole in under 5 minutes (it cooks quicker than ordinary broccoli).
+It’s also a little sweeter than ordinary broccoli.
+Broccoli’s sweetness is in the stalk and broccolini has got stalk in abundance.

 - Sea salt and pepper to taste

 - 3 tablespoons vegetable olive oil I used rapeseed

 - 2 tablespoons pomegranate molasses

 - 1/2 teaspoon sesame oil

 - Fresh cilantro/coriander and toasted sesame seeds for garnish

 - To prepare the broccolini place it in a large pot with about 2 cm of water, cover, bring to the boil, then lower the heat and cook for about 4-5 minutes (it should be tender but with some crunch and still bright green colour).
 Drain off the water, place the broccolini on a plate and allow to cool completely.
 You can also dip it in cold water to stop the cooking process.

 - Combine the dressing ingredients, stir thoroughly and set aside.